So I have wanted to review The EX-Pro on the move Battery kit for a while and these are availble from EX-Pro directly or via Amazon

 why the EX-Pro and is it not cheaper just to get a bucket load of spare batteries?

-Well‚ I’m often going out to racing events at my local race circuit and one thing I needed was more battery power and as most hybrid’s don’t support or have battery grips except for really expensive setup’s and official and even some third party battery replacements can be upwards of £40-50. and the ex-pro sits between that so it was a no brainer for me.
+Well‚ I’m often going out to racing events at my local race circuit and one thing I needed was more battery power and as most hybrid’s don’t support or have battery grips except for really expensive setup’s and official and even some third party battery replacements can be upwards of £40-50. and the ex-pro sits between that so it was a

 I had 2 options to solve this problem spend a huge amount of money on OEM batteries (I could go for Duracell made one like my old 50D‚ but the amount of power is not much better than the originals and they are pretty expensive) at £50.00 each or take a shot on the Ex-Pro Power on the move battery pack at £30.

-The Ex-Pro looked a great option for me as it came in 2 power levels 7‚500mah and over 10‚000 mah however‚ I thought the bigger one was overkill and the smaller option would be fine.
+The Ex-Pro looked a great option for me as it came in 2 power levels 7‚500mah and over 10‚000 mah however‚ I thought the bigger one

 Checking it out.